• Skip to primary navigation

 If you love making holiday coffee drinks this time of year, this recipe needs to be on your short list this holiday season.
 This easy white chocolate mocha recipe with peppermint is the perfect way to start the day, is a cozy and cheerful treat after time out in the snow, and lovely enjoyed snuggled under a blanket by the fire.

 If you love holiday specialty coffees, you’ll also love this DIY sugar cookie latte, gingerbread coffee and an eggnog latte too.
 Tis’ the season!
+And if you want to really indulge in all things peppermint, why not pair your coffee with a peppermint chocolate brownies?!

 Jump to: